 Extracurricular activities

-One Monday evening this past May, I laid down in bed at 11pm and thought, “This is not working.”
+One Monday evening this past May, I laid down in bed at 11 pm and thought, “This is not working.”
 The day started with a 5:30 am swim practice.
-Then after a full day of school for the kids (and a full day of work for my husband and I), in total, my three children had: track practice, two swim practices, a physical training session, and a Boy Scout meeting.
+Then after a full day of school for the kids (and a full day of work for my husband and I).
+In total, my three children had: track practice, two swim practices, a physical training session, and a Boy Scout meeting.
 Needless to say, we didn’t have a family dinner.
 Homework was done by exhausted children who were up way too late finishing it.
 There was no time (or energy) for quality time with my children (or with my spouse).
 We made it to all of the events, we checked the boxes.
 But for what?
 This was the day that I decided that going forward, our family would be more intentional about how we spend our free time.

-I’m not expert but here are some questions that helped us decide which activities made the cut this season:
+I’m not an expert but here are some questions that helped us decide which activities made the cut this season:

 In my opinion, this is the most important question to ask yourself and your child.
 Whether the goal is physical activity, trying something new, a creative outlet, or socialization, the activity has to match the goal.
-As kids get older, it is worth considering what their long term goal is.
+As kids get older, it is worth considering what their long-term goal is.
 Is everyone willing to sacrifice what is needed to work toward that?
 If you don’t have a clear answer to this question, you may want to reconsider whether or not it’s worth the time, investment, and time away from family, friends, and other activities.

 What will the weekly schedule look like?